The values of the UASU printed on an office wall, such as 'do what's right, not what's easy.'

 Recent wins:

-- Led the university to allocate $1.6 million to campus mental health resources to better support students.
+• Led the University to allocate $1.6 million to campus mental health resources in 2022/23 to better support students.

-- Implemented the Exploration Credits program, which students can start using in Fall 2023.
-(This lets you take up to four electives in your degree on a credit/no credit basis so you don't have to worry about your GPA.)
+• Led the University to implement the Exploration Credits program starting in 2023/24.
+This lets you take up to four electives in your degree on a credit/no credit basis so you don't have to worry about your GPA.

 Our top Advocacy focuses